dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Extras: add isChildrenLoading to know if we have a confirmed set of children or not.

+Store the last pulse to reach full walk, so we can use diffing which should require less walking.
+If the current children are only additions, if anything, since the last full walk, then we can use the last walk to speed things up a lot.

+Should use the last pulse, if haven't resolved the current one yet, to stop the UI flickering.

 ## Caching based on hamt blocks
 Treat each block like a Map, then be able to do rapid diffing.
 So if have two hamts, with no cache, can get the diff by walking last and building up a map for each block.
 If the block appears in prior, then we stop the walk, but whilst it is different, keep walking.
 Unsure what advantage this gives ?